radareorg/radare2-book/src/plugins/intro.md

 mL         # list fs plugins
 ph         # print support hash algoriths
 ```

-Also using the `?` value in the associated eval vars.
+You can use the `?` as value to get the possible values in the associated eval vars.

 ```
 e asm.arch=?   # list assembler/disassembler plugins
 e anal.arch=?  # list analysis plugins